06f7b1afdb2a4801b0dbde6635f227b7/thresh/README.md

 # thresh

+thresh (verb): to separate the wheat from the chaff.

-The _thresh_ module is meant primarily as a python module for a command-line tool for manipulating files containing data in columns.
+The _thresh_ module is meant primarily as a python module for a command-line tool for manipulating files containing data in columns so that you can get rid of what you don't want (the chaff) and are left with what you do want (the wheat).

 Examples of possible operations are: extracting a single column from a file, merging two files with columns, shifting or scaling a column.

 ## Quick Start Examples